dafny-lang/blog/_posts/2025-12-01-statistics-library.markdown

   }
 {% endhighlight %}

-You remember our first line, What looks simple in code often becomes interesting the moment you try to prove it.
-This is one of the cases where we faced such an issue.
+You remember our first line: "What looks simple in code often becomes interesting the moment you try to prove it.
+This is one of the cases where we faced such an issue."
 Our FrequencyTable function seemed simple: take a sequence and build a map counting occurrences.
 Now , Formally, we wanted Dafny to verify:

 {% highlight dafny %}